give-india/frontend-developer-challenge/README.md

 - **Shahbaz Gul Khan** - _Front-end React JS Devloper_ - [Shahbaz](https://github.com/shahbaz-projects-react)
    ** [LinkedInProfile](https://www.linkedin.com/in/shahbaz-gul-khan-4a337798/)

-You can find an hosted e-commerce website [Clothing-app](https://mywardrobe-live.herokuapp.com/) (with login/signup under progress), apart from other slef projects including a projects-memo-app also in React-Redux and using Firebase auth and Firestore.
+You can find an hosted e-commerce website [Clothing-app](https://mywardrobe-live.herokuapp.com/) (with login/signup under progress), apart from other self projects including a projects-memo-app also in React-Redux and using Firebase auth and Firestore.

 ## Acknowledgments